mbgg/public/infrastructure/trax_installation/installation.md

 `mkdir /brick1`

-get UUID (use `blkid`) of /dev/sda3 to mount it as /brick1 to mount it in `/etc/fstab` (check configuration of this file in template).
+get UUID (use `blkid`) of /dev/sda3 to mount it as /brick1 and add it to `/etc/fstab` (check configuration of this file in template).
 Be sure you don't have error with the following, fix them before your next reboot:

 `mount -a`